 Distractions are things that take your eye away from the main subjects or are just simply annoying.
 It may be a fly, a person in the background or a tree crossing behind the subjects head, in Example 1 below.
 Or even sunlight hot spots in the background in Example 2 below.

 You might ask why I don’t fully edit all images?
 If I had 600 photos to fully edit and it took 15 to 30 mins to fully edit each photograph it would take from 150 hours to 300 hours.
 Say what!!
 Think of how many hours you work in your job, say 40 hrs a week.
-Exactly, it wouldn’t make sense so I only fully edit and finish the photograph that is going to be displayed in an album, Wall Art or printed and seen forever.
+Exactly, so as a Calgary wedding photographer wouldn’t make sense so I only fully edit and finish the photograph that is going to be displayed in an album, Wall Art or printed and seen forever.